tyreepearson/field-workshops-terraform/docs/index.md

   - That is our data!
 - So let's mock some data and **'Get Started with Sentinel'**

+???
+Sentinel supports CLI, it just needs some mock data.
+Terraform has a plan method that can mock data, now with these plans we can start using sentinel

 ---
 name: mock-intro
 # Let's Talk About Mocks